Safest Teeth Whiteners

 Activated charcoal has a wide range of potential health and beauty benefits.
 Charcoal is eco-friendly, herbal, and naturally occurring.
 Promotions claim it is an oral detoxifying, antiseptic, antibacterial, and antifungal agent.
 More recently, it has become a popular teeth whitening remedy.

-Charcoal can be found in many different kinds of products, such as:
+Charcoal can be found in many different oral care products, such as:

-Although charcoal may serve a purpose in treating certain medical conditions, research is mixed about whether it is safe and effective to use on your teeth.
-Charcoal has also not been studied enough, and some of its promised effects for detoxification may be misleading.
+Note: Research is mixed about whether or not it's safe and effective to use on teeth.
+Some of the promised effects of detoxification may be misleading.